caballerofelipe/vuejs_tree/README.md

 - Creates a graphical tree structure (graph) based on a JSON structure managed in the *store* (Vuex).
 - Allows zoom (with buttons).
 - Shows current store (toggle with a button).
+- Add lines to join the bottom of the parent node to the top of a node creating a hierarchical structure.
 - Some drag and drop stuff is implemented but it isn't working yet.

 ## To do